Potty Training: Booty Camp Style

 - If he started to go, we realized it sooner.

 - No clothes to mess with once we got there.

 - Increased his fluids.

-- Took him to the potty every 20 minutes or so.
+- Took him to the potty every hour.
 We did not ask him every 10 seconds if he had to go potty.

 - Pull-ups for naptime and night diapers for nighttime.
 (We’ve found that night diapers are more leak proof than Pull-ups for nighttime.)